BreCkver/Go-Investment/README.md

 * If it is not possible to assign a value, all values must receive to zero
 * Summary Stored in database
 * Get the applications' summary
+* Services folder has a unit test with coverage from 96.7%

 #### Out of Scope
 * If it is not possible to assign a value, app doesn't show details
 * Summary doesn't show historical
 * Summary is global, no by user
+* Integration test

 ## Project structure
 The architecture in this moment is simple, so it has the next structure: